Erenumab

-Erenumab, sold under the brand name Aimovig, is a medication which targets the calcitonin gene-related peptide receptor (CGRPR) for the prevention of migraine.
+Erenumab, sold under the brand name Aimovig, is a medication which blocks the calcitonin gene-related peptide receptor (CGRPR) for the prevention of migraine.
 It is administered by subcutaneous injection.

 Erenumab, which was developed by Amgen and Novartis, was approved in May 2018, and was the first CGRPR antagonist to be approved by the U.S. Food and Drug Administration.
 In 2020, it was the 234th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

 Erenumab is indicated for the prevention of migraine in adults.

 Side effects

 Common side effects are constipation, pruritus, muscle spasms, as well as mild and mostly transient reactions at the injection site.

 Interactions

 Erenumab was shown not to interact with ethinylestradiol, norgestimate or the migraine drug sumatriptan.
 It is expected to generally have a low potential for interactions because it is not metabolized by cytochrome P450 enzymes.

 Pharmacology

 Mechanism of action

 Erenumab is a fully human monoclonal antibody blocking the calcitonin gene-related peptide receptor (CGRPR).